 - Include their ideas.
 Kids will be more willing to limit their money demands, says Newman, if they’re an active partner in the family’s financial problem-solving plan.
 “And,” she adds, “they often have amazingly good ideas for cutting back.”

 - Get some perspective.
-“When your children get older,” says Newman, they are not going to base their assessment of your parenting on “whether or not you bought them an iPod.”
+“When your children get older,” says Newman, they are not going to base their assessment of your parenting on “whether or not you bought them the latest iPhone.”

 Gifting Together: Giving to the needy in partnership with your kids is a great way to bond with them and teach them about money — and life.

 Call it co-charity: Teaming up with your children when you plan and carry out charitable giving teaches them that not everybody is financially fortunate, and it gets them into the habit of helping — all the while cementing family ties.
 According to Alfie Kohn, author of Unconditional Parenting: Moving from Rewards and Punishments to Love and Reason, research shows that certain ways of encouraging generosity in children can make it more likely that they will turn into caring adults — especially when “help is accompanied by a chance to reflect on the nature and purpose of the helping.”